 Do I need to head straight to the vet?

 While it's not always necessary to take your dog to the vet if it is limping, there are some cases when a vet appointment is essential.
-If any of the following apply to your dog, contact your veterinarian or your nearest emergency veterinarian clinic for care.
+If any of the following apply to your dog, contact your veterinarian or your nearest emergency veterinary clinic for care.

 - A broken limb (will be at an irregular angle)